Sergey Mergelyan: Career

 In 1961 he returned to the field of pure mathematics.
-He resumed work at the Moscow Steklov Mathematical Institute of Academy of Sciences of the USSR.
-In 1963 he was elected Deputy Academician of the Secretary of the Department of Mathematics of the USSR Academy of Sciences (Nikolai Nikolaevich Bogolyubov).
+He resumed work at the Moscow Steklov Mathematical Institute of Academy of Sciences of the Soviet Union.
+In 1963 he was elected Deputy Academician of the Secretary of the Department of Mathematics of the Academy of Sciences of the Soviet Union (Nikolai Nikolaevich Bogolyubov).
 In 1964 he was appointed head of the department of complex analysis at the Mathematical Institute, the position he retained until 2002, the same year he was reinstated as a professor of the Mechanics and Mathematics Faculty of the Moscow State University.

 In 1968, he again left the post of professor of the faculty and only engaged in scientific work.
 Mergelyan had "traveling permission", and often was on foreign business trips.
 In 1970 he gave a presentation as a guest speaker at the International Congress of Mathematicians in Nice.